Joan of Arc: Execution

 At about the age of nineteen, Joan was executed on 30 May 1431.
-In the morning, she was allowed to receive the sacraments despite court process requiring they be denied to heretics.
+In the morning, she was allowed to receive the sacraments despite the court process requiring they be denied to heretics.
 She was then taken to Rouen's Vieux-Marché (Old Marketplace), where she was publicly read her sentence of condemnation.
 At this point, she should have been turned over to the appropriate authority, the bailiff of Rouen, for secular sentencing, but instead was delivered directly to the English and tied to a tall plastered pillar for execution by burning.
-She asked to view a cross as she died, and was given one an English soldier made from a stick, which she kissed and placed next to her chest.
+She asked to view a cross as she died, and was given one by an English soldier made from a stick, which she kissed and placed next to her chest.
 A processional crucifix was fetched from the church of Saint-Saveur.
 She embraced it before her hands were bound, and it was held before her eyes during her execution.
 After her death, her remains were thrown into the Seine River.